UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 University](https://www.uu.nl).
 The workshop is organised by [Research Data Management Support](https://www.uu.nl/en/research/research-data-management).

+## Upcoming course dates
+The next workshop will be given on **Wednesday, January 16th**, 2019, from 9:30-17:00 in the Bucheliuszaal of the Utrecht University Library, location Uithof.

 ## Workshop description

 R is a powerful scripting language for data handling, data visualization, and